Stakedllc/code-samples/README.md

 </tr>
 </table>

-## Validator Status
+## Validator Statuses

-Validators go through a number of states on the ETH2 chain after the initial deposit.
+Validators go through a number of states on the ETH2 chain after initial deposit.

 | Status        | Definition  | Time Period  |
 | ------------- |-------------| -----|
 | CREATED      | Deposit is waiting to be seen by ETH2 chain. | 0-6 Hours |
 | PENDING      | Validator is in the queue waiting to go live | 0-6 Days |
 | ACTIVE | Validator is participating and earning rewards      | n / a |

-Deposits are initally marked as ``CREATED`` and after a number of hours will enter a status of ``PENDING`` - effectively, in line behind other validators to start participating and earning rewards on the ETH2 chain.
-Finally, once the validator is live and through the queue it will enter a status of ``ACTIVE``.

 A GET request to the [``/delegations/eth2``](https://staked.gitbook.io/staked/staking-api/node-provisioning-api#post-provisioning-request) endpoint will detail the status and metadata of provisioned validators.